mosaicnetworks/evm-lite/deploy/prebuilt/README.md

 Current instances are

-- **babblepoa** - Babble 4 node instance with POA smart contract in the Genesis block

 - **babblepoademo** - Babble 10 node instance with POA smart contract in the Genesis block, and only 4 pre-authorised validators.
 This is used in the end-to-end tests in `e2e/`